Bonnie Kiefer

 - Is harming itself

-2025 PRICING:
+2025/26 PRICING:

-Call me for a free consultation . . .
+Call me for a free Consultation . . .

 I would love to hear all about your horse!

-Full Assessment + Massage / $165
+Whole Horse Assessment + Massage $300

 Includes:

-. range of motion exercises.
+.
+Gentle stretches and range of motion exercises.

-. notes on the results are texted to you including any issues found + updated recommendations.
+.
+Notes on the results are texted to you including any issues found + updated recommendations.

-. continued guidance as needed
+.
+Continued guidance as needed.

-Duration: approximately 1-1.5 hours
+Maintenance: approximately 1-1.5 hours

 Includes:

-. review of feed/nutrition and living accommodations.
+.
+Review of feed/nutrition and living accommodations.

-. ground assessment (lunge/ride) if needed for further assessment.
+.
+Ground assessment (lunge/ride) if needed for further assessment.

-. gentle stretches and range of motion exercises.
+.
+Gentle stretches and range of motion exercises.

-. continued guidance as needed.
+.
+Continued guidance as needed.

-Duration: approximately 3+ hours
+Duration: approximately 3+ hours (up to) 1/2 day

-What's Involved in a Full Assessment?
+What's Involved in a Whole Horse Assessment?

 Basic Session Information: